 - Credit Hour Requirements: Minimum of 26 credit hours for the Institutional Certificate, which must include ENGL EN1010 (3) or equivalent.
 Minimum of 63 credit hours for the Associate of Applied Science degree, which must include ENGL EN1010 (3) (or equivalent), COMM HU1020 (3), and MATH 1050 (3) and 9 additional credit hours of general education, including one course in each of the Humanities, Sciences, and Social Sciences areas.

 Refer to General Requirements for Associate of Applied Science degree requirements.

 All declared Archaeological Technician students are assigned to the Director of the Archaeological Technician program for advisement.
 Students are officially notified that they must be formally advised by the Director at least once a year with all contacts posted in their files to be maintained in the department.
-Contact with the Director is by appointment; undeclared students with questions should also contact the Director of the Archaeological Technician Program (Dr. Brooke Arkush, phone: 801-626-7202) or the Chair of the Department of Sociology and Anthropology (Dr. Rosemary Conover, phone: 801-626-6641).
+Contact with the Director is by appointment; undeclared students with questions should also contact the Director of the Archaeological Technician Program (Dr. Brooke Arkush, phone: 801-626-7202) or the Chair of the Department of Sociology and Anthropology (Dr. Marjukka Olliainen, phone: 801-626-6641).

 Course Requirements for AAS Degree

 Required Program Core Courses (37-40)